Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 at the three components {\bf r}_{i} and the position {\bf R}_{i}.
 The dummy sites are determined by algebraic vector operation.

-7. Forces by Coulombic interations and Lennard-Jones potentials are calculated using five sites.
+7. Forces by Coulombic interactions and Lennard-Jones potentials are calculated using five sites.
 This is the most time consuming part of the TIP5P code.

 8. The correction and normalization by quaternions are made in every 10-step interval.